input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 :::info

-This list of threat and mitigations is not exhaustive.
+- This list of threat and mitigations is not exhaustive.
+- [Developers portal](https://developers.cardano.org/docs/operate-a-stake-pool/hardening-server) already provides thorough documentation on how to harden a linux-based host to run cardano-node .

 :::